usarscotus/legal-directory/frcp/rule_4.md

 &nbsp;&nbsp;(2) at a place not within any judicial district of the United States, in any manner prescribed by Rule 4(f) for serving an individual, except personal delivery under (f)(2)(C)(i) .

-(i) Serving the United States and Its Agencies, Corporations, Officers, or Employees.
+&nbsp;&nbsp;&nbsp;&nbsp;(i) Serving the United States and Its Agencies, Corporations, Officers, or Employees.

 &nbsp;&nbsp;(1) United States.
 To serve the United States, a party must: